Create Bins in Power BI

 Delete Bins in Power BI

 Please select the bin you want to delete and right-click on it to open the context menu.
-Select the Delete option from it
+Select the Delete option from it.

-Click the Delete button to confirm the delete operation.
+You must click the Delete button to confirm the delete operation.

-Create Bins in Power BI Example 2
+Create Bins in Power BI To create Stacked Bar Chart

-To demonstrate the Bins, we created a Column chart that shows Color wise sales.
-This time we create a bin on Sales Amount
+To demonstrate the Bins, we created a Column chart that shows Color-wise sales.
+For this, choose Column chart under teh visualization and add Color to Axis and SalesAmount to Value section.
+This time, we create a bin on Sales Amount.

 Right-click on the Sales Amount and select the New Group option from the context menu.
-As you can see from the below screenshot, we defined the Bin size as the 357.2655
+As you can see from the below screenshot, we defined the Bin size as 357.2655

 Let me add this new Sales Amount bin to the Column chart legend section.